Interoperable-data/automate-va/ERALEX/LEGISLATION.md

 ### Verification modules

 Modules are foreseen to have the IRI `eralex:dec-2010-713-SB` whereby the last characters express the module.
 They are - like IC's - instances of `eli:LegalResourceSubdivision`, which as a subClassOf `eli:LegalResource`.
 In order to refer to them using for instance `dct:coverage`, they must also be considered subClassOf `dct:Jurisdiction`.

+### Verification Set in the TSI CCS

+NBRail's RFU-STR-001 prescribes an indication of:

+`
+(Mandatory) For TSI CCS also the set(s) of specifications of TSI CCS Appendix A, including the TSI CCS from which the set is taken (e. g. set of specifications #2 from TSI CCS (EU) 2016/919 last amended by (EU) 2020/387) and (only if part train protection is assessed) the ETCS system version.
+`

+As we wish to represent this data also as URI's, a [SKOS Concept Scheme](../ERADIS/era-skos-ETCSMandatorySpecificationsSet.ttl) must be made available.